Moshaunusual/silicon-savannah/silicon-pay/PHP/Credit-Card-Payments/README.md

 When the initiation of the payload is ok. i.e all the parameters passed are correct, You shall recieve a json response with Status "200" and Message "successful".

-The recieved json response shall container and payment link .
+The recieved json response shall contain the payment link .
 You are required to load this link in an Iframe or a page or a Modal

 # Sample Response.